The Bankrate promise

 - Pay down debt quicker.
 Making the minimum payment on your credit cards can stretch your repayment timeline for years.
 A debt consolidation loan may put you on a faster track to paying it off, albeit because you’ll likely pay more each month.

 - Save on interest costs.
 Generally, if you qualify for a lower rate than what you’re paying now, you’ll save on interest costs.
-As of early November 2022, the average credit card interest rate was 19.04 percent, compared to the average personal loan rate of 13.5 to 15.5 percent for someone with good credit.
+As of December 6, 2023, the average credit card interest rate was 20.72 percent — that’s almost double the average personal loan rate, which is currently 11.54 percent.